Jakub-Horacek/drumpad-v2/README.md

 See [Vite Configuration Reference](https://vite.dev/config/).

 A modern, professional drum pad application built with Vue 3, TypeScript, and Vite.
 Features a responsive design, advanced audio engine, and recording capabilities.
+The codebase is fully documented with JSDoc comments for excellent developer experience and maintainability.

 ## Features